actions/toolkit/docs/action-versioning.md

 Ideally, a major version would carry other benefits to the user to entice them to upgrade their workflows.
 Since updating their workflows will need to be done with an understanding of the changes and what compatibility was broken, introducing a new major version shouldn't be taken lightly.

-To get feedback and to set expectations, the new major version can be initially released with `v2-beta` tag to indicate you can try it out but it's still going under some churn.
+To get feedback and to set expectations, the new major version can be initially released with `v2-beta` branch to indicate you can try it out but it's still going under some churn.
 Upon release the `-beta` can be dropped and there's an expectation of compatibility from that point forward.

 [An example of v2-beta with checkout](https://github.com/actions/checkout/tree/c170eefc2657d93cc91397be50a299bff978a052#checkout-v2-beta)